kalliste/projectnotes/gamingrig/gamingpc.md

 If the Steam Deck will primarily be used docked, and a separate upgraded NVME storage upgrade will be purchased, get the base model Steam Deck for $399

+At this time, 2TB is the max capacity third party storage upgrade for the internal storage.
+It can also use microSD cards - 1TB cards are easy to find, and 1.5TB cards are starting to appear.
+2TB cards are expected before long.
+Expect longer load times from microSD storage, but all games should function fine when loaded this way.

 https://store.steampowered.com/steamdeck/

 The carrying case that comes with the base model is functionally identical to the one from the 512GB model - the difference is purely external, aesthetic, and minor.